MuhammadHamidRaza/ai-native-software-development/book-source/docs/02-AI-Tool-Landscape/06-gemini-cli-installation-and-basics/03-built-in-tools-deep-dive.md

 **Expected outcome**: You'll see 🔍 indicator, Gemini searches the web, returns current information about Bash, its importance, and how it connects to Python programming.

-**What to observe**: Notice how Gemini explains Bash in beginner-friendly language and connects it to your learning journey.
-Gemini cites sources like official Bash docs and learning resource sites.

 ---

 ### Prompt 2: Practice File Operations — Your Learning Files